zacharyr0th/dev_metrics/README.md

    url = "https://github.com/anotherexample/project"

 ## Usage

-- Execute the tool using `python3 dev_metrics.py` from the directory.
+Run the main script using `python3 main.py` in the project directory.
+The script performs the following tasks:
-- View the following results in the generated CSV report:
+- Fetches data (`data_fetch.py`)
+- Filters commits (`filter_commits.py`)
-  - **Developers**
+- Counts contributors (`count_contributors.py`)
-  - **Full-Time Contributors**
-  - **Part-Time Contributors**
-  - **One-Time Contributors**
+Results will be displayed or saved based on the script's configuration.

 ## Contribution

-Contributions are welcome.
-Please adhere to these guidelines:
+Your contributions can help improve `dev_metrics`.
+Please follow these steps to contribute:
 - Fork the repository.
-- Create a new feature branch.
+- Create a new branch for your feature.
-- Commit your changes.
+- Make your changes and commit them.
-- Submit a detailed pull request.
+- Open a pull request with a detailed description of your changes.